qxx-1010/portfolio-me/style-guidelines-es.md

 ### Something missing

 #### Scenarios
-- The user hasn't configured or enabled a setting or feature and the data can't be displayed.
+- The user hasn't configured or enabled a setting or feature, and the data can't be displayed.

 #### Recommended content structure
 - **Title**: What's missing or what's not configured?